Brachioplasty Drains: A Simple Patient Guide

 When arm lift surgery is combined with liposuction, fluid production typically increases, making drains more beneficial.

-3. Higher Risk of Seroma Formation
+3. A Higher Personal Risk of Fluid Buildup

 Some bodies naturally produce more post-operative fluid.
 Drains help control this process proactively rather than reactively.

-4. Longer Incisions
+4. Procedures Requiring Longer Incisions

 Extended arm lifts (from elbow to armpit or chest wall) often benefit from drains due to the larger surgical surface area.